Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: An application: Optimal Parameter Tuning

 \section{An application: Optimal Parameter Tuning}

-The tuning parameters $\theta, \beta$, and kernel function $K$ affect the variance of the limiting distribution of the estimation error.
-In this section, as an application of our main Theorem \ref{thm}, we show how to tune these parameters and how to choose the kernel function of the estimator in order to minimize the asymptotic variance of the estimation error. {\Red Two possible approaches can be taken.
-Minimize the asymptotic variance of $\hat{c}_{\tau}$, say $\bar{\delta}^2(\tau)$, at each time $\tau$ or minimize the \emph{integrated asymptotic variance} $\int_{0}^{T}\bar{\delta}^{2}(t)dt$ over the period $[0,T]$.
+In this section, as an application of our main {\Blue Theorems \ref{thm_no_noise} and} \ref{thm}, we show how to tune {\Blue the bandwidth parameter $\beta$ and the pre-averaging parameter $\theta$, as well as the kernel function $K$ of the estimator,} in order to minimize the asymptotic variance of the estimation error {\Blue $\hat{c}_{\tau}-c_{\tau}$}. {Two possible approaches can be taken.
+Minimize the asymptotic variance of $\hat{c}_{\tau}$, say {\Blue $\tilde{\delta}^2(\tau)$}, at each time $\tau$ or minimize the \emph{integrated asymptotic variance} {\Blue $\int_{0}^{T}\tilde{\delta}^{2}(t)dt$} over the period $[0,T]$.
 In our simulations of Section \ref{simulation}, we implemented both methods and found out that the second method yields slightly better results.
 An explanation for this is given in Remark \ref{ExplLocvsGlob} below.
 Therefore, in this part, we focus on the second approach.}